 Incorrect Operations

-Is there knowledge of the persons/company that installed the equipment?
+Is there knowledge of the person(s)/company that installed the equipment?

 Is there any history of discovering improperly installed equipment?

 Is there any history of improperly installed equipment caused by employee error?
 Is the special equipment more complex requiring additional training to perform proper maintenance?